CHR-P Training Toolkit

 Coordinated Specialty Care (CSC) is a team-based, multi-element approach designed to provide comprehensive, evidence-based services to individuals experiencing early psychosis.
 For youth at Clinical High Risk for Psychosis (CHR-P), CSC offers tailored support including psychotherapy, family education, medication management, school and work coaching, and case coordination.
 This model is especially important for CHR-P populations because early, integrated care can help prevent or delay the onset of full psychosis and promote recovery.
 Stepped care is an approach within CSC that matches the intensity of services to a person’s current needs—starting with lower-intensity interventions and stepping up care only if needed—ensuring that treatment is both effective and efficient.

-Our partners at M3P each provide one of three essential services to make this system work.
+Our partners at the Massachusetts Psychosis Prevention Partnership (M3P) each provide one of three essential services to make this system work.
 M-PATH at the Brookline Center directs outreach and triage to help youth find the right resources.
-Our CHR-P treatment teams provide clinical services to these youth if needed.
+Our CHR-P treatment teams provide clinical services to youth if needed.
 Lastly, MAPNET provides training & consultation to each of these programs to make sure that our partners can provide high-quality, evidence-based services.

 Asynchronous Training Materials